ietf-ccamp-wg/ietf-ccamp-otn-path-computation/draft-ietf-ccamp-otn-path-computation-yang.md

 ## Bandwidth Augmentation {#otn-te-bandwidh}

-The OTN path computation model augments all the occurrences of the te-bandwidth container with the OTN technology-specific attributes using the otn-link-bandwidth and otn-path-bandwidth groupings defined in {{!I-D.ietf-ccamp-layer1-types}}.
+The OTN path computation model augments all the occurrences of the te-bandwidth container with the OTN technology-specific attributes using the otn-path-bandwidth grouping defined in {{!I-D.ietf-ccamp-layer1-types}}.

 ## Label Augmentations {#otn-te-label}